-- (1) As set out in the joint statement on update to proposals to clear the backlog and embed timely audit issued by DHLUC, PSAA will use its fee variation process to determine the final fee the Authority have to pay for the 2022/23 audit. - (2) The revision to ISA (UK) 315 will impact on our scope and approach, and require us to enhance the audit risk assessment process, better focus responses to identified risks and evaluate the impact of IT on key processes supporting the production of the financial statements.
-We expect to charge addition fee for this, and PSAA's fee communication for 2023/24 confirms this is not within the scale fee.
+(1) As set out in the joint statement on update to proposals to clear the backlog and embed timely audit issued by DHLUC, PSAA will use its fee variation process to determine the final fee the Council have to pay for the 2022/23 audit.

+(2) The revision to ISA (UK) 315 will impact on our scope and approach, and require us to enhance the audit risk assessment process, better focus responses to identified risks and evaluate the impact of IT on key processes supporting the production of the financial statements.
+We expect to charge addition fee for this.
 The scale fee also may be impacted by a range of other factors which will result in additional work, which include but are not limited to: